kshitizShri929/Bash-Scripting-Programming/Document.md

 Bash doesn't have native bitwise operators.
 Use external tools like bc or perform bitwise operations using arithmetic operations.

 #### File Test Operators:

+File test operators in Bash are used to check various properties of files.
+These operators are typically used within conditional statements (like if statements) to perform different actions based on the properties of files.

 -e: [[ -e $file_path ]] (file exists)